mieky/fixbow/README.md

-# fixpack
+# fixbow

-A package.json file scrubber for the truly insane.
+A bower.json file scrubber for the truly insane, based on [fixpack](https://github.com/HenrikJoreteg/fixpack) by Henrik Joreteg.

-It will re-write your package.json file as follows:
+It will re-write your bower.json file as follows:

 - name first
 - description second
 - version third
-- author fourth
+- authors fourth
 - all other keys in alphabetical order
 - dependencies and devDependencies sorted alphabetically
 - append operating system appropriate newline at the end of the file

 It will warn you if any of these are missing:

-- author
+- authors
 - repository
 - keywords
 - main